hyperledger/fabric-sdk-java/README.md

-k# Java SDK for Hyperledger Fabric 1.2
+# Java SDK for Hyperledger Fabric 1.3
 Welcome to Java SDK for Hyperledger project.
 The SDK helps facilitate Java applications to manage the lifecycle of Hyperledger channels  and user chaincode.
 The SDK also provides a means to execute user chaincode, query blocks